affandyfandy/java-chandra/Week_05/Lecture_9/assignment1/Assignment1.md

     <br>

     - Inheritance:
-      - By extending JpaRepository<Employee, Integer>, EmployeeRepository inherits several methods for working with Employee entities, such as saving, deleting, and querying.
+      - By extending JpaRepository<Employee, String>, EmployeeRepository inherits several methods for working with Employee entities, such as saving, deleting, and querying.
 2. List<Employee> findAllByOrderByLastNameAsc()

     <br>